 Individuals who are subject to the UW–Madison COI Policy and who are required to file an OAR must report all outside financial interests that are related to their institutional responsibilities.
 The federal regulations consider "institutional responsibilities" to include all professional responsibilities done on behalf of UW–Madison, including: research, research consultation, teaching, professional practice, outreach, administration, and institutional committee memberships.

-Review these document(s) for authoritative guidance on what outside activities are reportable as individual significant financial interests:
+Review this webpage for authoritative guidance on what outside activities are reportable as individual significant financial interests:

 When Do I Need to Complete My OAR?